VegaDeftwing/opinionatedeng/opinionatedeng.md

 https://tour.golang.org/welcome/1

-## more advanced topics
-lambdas, threads/ parrallelization(high level only), interupts (actually, let's save this until embbeded), apis,
+# Chapter 9 - Finishing up the project

-## Program 3, more advanced high level
+## Part 3, more advanced high level

 Modify the original python program to support a pretty cli input in a pretty way to make entries and visulize the data collected, parallelize some things, finally add a config file using yaml

-## Program 4, getting our toes wet with embeded systems
+## Part 4, getting our toes wet with embeded systems

 Finally, let's go back and add a com port to the C code and send data to an arduino (can be simulated) and a TFT to display the currently active task and time elapsed.

-# Chapter 8- Networking
+# Chapter 10 - Networking

 [TODO] Add follow along making a network stack